danwing/metadata/draft-rw-flow-metadata.md

 # Host to Network Metadata

 Three bits are introduced.
-A network element desiring the simplest interpretation can use the bits as a 3-bit 'importance' field, where higher values are more important and lower values are less important.
-Less importance means those packets can be discarded during a reactive policy event.
+A network element desiring the simplest interpretation can use the bits as a 3-bit 'importance' field, where higher values indicate high importance and lower values indicate less importance.
+A packet tagged as less important means that such a packet can be discarded during a reactive policy event in favor, eventually, of a competing but more important packet.
+Absent such discard preference indication, the network element will blindly drop packets during a reactive policy event.

-For more comprehensive interpretation, metadata is characterized into 2 different nature:
+For more comprehensive interpretation, metadata is characterized into two different nature:

 * Network Metadata:
     This consists of metadata that specifies how the network element should treat that packet.
 The network metadata comprises of the importance field and is specified in the MSB and of size 1 bit.
-This field indicates if the packet is more-important or less-important.
+This field indicates if the packet is more important or less important.

 * Application Metadata:
     This consists of metadata that specifies how the application treats that packet.
-The appplication metadata comprises of 2 fields - Keep/Discard bit and Reliable/Unreliable bit.
+The appplication metadata comprises of two fields - Keep/Discard bit and Reliable/Unreliable bit.

 ## Importance